How to store your ebike for the winter

 Clean your bike before putting it away

-Regular cleaning of your electric ebike according to the guidelines outlined in our blog post is essential.
+Regular cleaning of your electric ebike according to the guidelines outlined here is essential.
 Keep this in mind as you get your ebike ready for winter storage, as any trace of salt or water can corrode the metal parts.

-• You should wipe down the frame with some water and then dry the belt or chain and the gears or automatic shifting transmission.
+• You should wipe down the frame with some water and then dry the belt or chain and the gears.
 A spray bottle filled with warm water and two drops of dish detergent makes a great mild cleaner.

 • If your bike has a chain, use a lube specifically made for bicycle chains to keep it from rusting.
 It's not a good idea to use WD-40 or any other household lubricant because they attract dust and grime.